HOOTORO/afk.GG/docs/src/md/blog/cis-en.md

 There are problems with the feedback tools, so I had no idea if this was useful to anyone or not.
 Find out that it did was extremely important!
 It gives me motivation to keep working on it, thank you!

-[^yoba]: Premature because the desire to play is still there, but the toxicity to endure the strength is not enough.
-[^hh]: I mean recruiting/searching/recruiting, not the blatant horror described earlier.